vasanthakumar-23/House-Pricing/README.md

 2. Install the required dependencies as specified in the requirements.txt file.
 3. Run the (main script file) to load the model and make predictions on new data.

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions for improvements or would like to add new features, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed modifications.

-## Author
-K.vasanthakumar
+Team members** P.Sanjaykumar K.Vasanthakumar S.Sujan surya DV.Akash Y.Arjun